OnyxfireInc/onyxbackup-xs/CONTRIBUTING.md

 When creating bug reports, please make sure you provide the following:

-* The current OnyxBackupVM and/or XenServer/XCP-NG version where the bug first appeared
+* The current OnyxBackupVM and XenServer/XCP-NG version where the bug first appeared
-* The last OnyxBackupVM and/or XenServer/XCP-NG version where the bug did not exist
+* The last OnyxBackupVM and XenServer/XCP-NG version where the bug did not exist
 * A list of repeatable steps to reproduce the bug

 When creating feature requests, please make sure you provide the following: